Tayoshi Station: Lines

-Tayoshi Station is the starting point of the Miyazaki Kūkō Line and is also served by the Nichinan Line whose starting point is 2 km to the north at Minami-Miyazaki.
+Tayoshi Station is the official starting point of the 1.4 kilometer Miyazaki Kūkō Line and is also served by the Nichinan Line whose starting point is 2 km to the north at Minami-Miyazaki.

 Layout

-The station, which is unstaffed, consists of an island platform serving two tracks set in a largely rural area with a view of the nearby Mizayaki Airport beyond some fields.
+The station, which is unstaffed, consists of an island platform serving two tracks set in a largely rural area with a view of the nearby Miyazaki Airport beyond some fields.
 There is no station building.
 A small shed beside the tracks on the access path serves as a waiting room.
 Access to the island platform from the path is by means of a level crossing with steps at the platform end.

-Adjacent stations
+Platforms

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened the station on 31 October 1913 as an intermediate station on a line it had laid between Minami-Miyazaki and Uchiumi (now closed).
 The station closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki on the same route and reopened Tayoshi as an intermediate station on 8 May 1963 but closed it on 1 October 1971.
 In 1996 JR Kyushu built a branch line from this location to Miyazaki Airport and reopened the station on 18 July 1996 as the starting point of the Miyazaki Kūkō Line.